 4. Overuse of Transitions and Effects

 Transitions are the bridges between shots, guiding the viewer gently from one scene to the next.
 However, the overuse of transitions and effects can turn these bridges into hurdles, hindering the smooth flow of the narrative.
+This is one of those video editing mistakes that can only be avoided with experience.

 Consider you're watching a brand's promotional video.
 It has a lot of scene changes and each one comes with fancy transitions like whirls and fades.
 Instead of focusing on what the brand is trying to say, you find yourself waiting for the next cool transition.